 We like any of the current medical kits which are partitioned into smaller “bags” of gear, each one of which will treat a particular class of injury.
-West Marine Medical Kits are made by Adventure Medical Kits, a respected outdoor supplier, and they come with a great instructional manual called Medicine for Mariners by Drs.
+West Marine Medical Kits are made by Adventure Medical Kits, a respected outdoor supplier, and they come with a great instructional manual called Marine Medicine, Vol. 2 by Drs.
 Eric Weiss and Michael Jacobs.
 This book has a wealth of information in it.
 Also consider having a kit that’s easily available to the crew so they can find common drugs and bandages.
 We’d include common painkillers, bandages, sunscreen, tweezers, etc. This will keep your crew from rummaging around in your neatly organized Ship’s Medical Kit.

 Price Range: $200-$300 Inflatable with harness